veraxis-protocol/veip-sdk/README.md

 # VEIP SDK

-MIT Reference Implementation of the Veraxis Execution Integrity Protocol
+MIT Reference Implementation of the Veraxis Execution Integrity Protocol (VEIP)

-## Overview

-The VEIP SDK provides a minimal, MIT-licensed reference implementation of the Veraxis Execution Integrity Protocol (VEIP).

-This repository demonstrates how to implement:

-* Deterministic state-transition handling
-* Execution-time authorization gating
-* Evidence Pack serialization aligned to the VEIP specification
-* Supervisory classification semantics (ALLOW, DENY, ESCALATE, SUPERVISORY)

-The SDK is designed to accelerate ecosystem adoption and interoperability.
-It is not a certification engine and does not confer official VEIP compliance status.

 ---

+## Executive Summary

+The VEIP SDK is a minimal, production-structured reference implementation of the **Veraxis Execution Integrity Protocol (VEIP)**.

+It demonstrates how an AI-enabled system can:

+- Enforce authorization *before execution*
+- Perform deterministic state-transition classification
+- Emit structured, schema-valid Evidence Packs
+- Support replay validation of execution decisions
+- Bind implementation behavior to a specific VEIP specification version

+This repository is intentionally compact and readable.
+It is designed for interoperability, sandbox experimentation, and integration scaffolding.

+It is **not** a certification engine.

+---

+## Deterministic Design Principles

+This SDK enforces three core invariants:

+1. **Authorization Precedes Execution**
+   No action may be executed without explicit classification.

+2. **State Transitions Are Deterministic**
+   Given identical authority and proposal inputs, classification must be reproducible.

+3. **Evidence Emission Is Mandatory**
+   Every classified action produces a structured Evidence Pack aligned to the VEIP schema.

+These properties are test-verified through the included CI and replay validator.

+---

 ## Relationship to the VEIP Specification

+This SDK implements:

-This SDK implements **VEIP Specification v0.1.0** as defined in the `veip-spec` repository.
+**VEIP Specification v0.1.0**

+The canonical specification is defined in the `veip-spec` repository and includes:
-The specification defines:

-* State-transition formalism
+- Formal state-transition model
-* Authority envelope semantics
+- Authority envelope semantics
-* Evidence Pack schema
+- Evidence Pack JSON Schema (Draft 2020-12)
-* Conformance Test Suite (CTS) definitions
+- Conformance Test Suite (CTS) structure
-* Supervisory Verification Interface (SVI)
+- Supervisory Verification Interface (SVI)

-The SDK demonstrates how these rules can be implemented in practice.

-Normative rules are defined in the specification.
+The specification defines the normative rules.
-This repository contains executable examples.
+This repository provides executable implementation examples.

+The SDK enforces:

+- Specification version binding
+- Schema hash pinning
+- Schema validation at emission time

+This prevents silent drift between implementation and specification.

 ---